csbrady-warwick/EIS-2/README_PARSER.md

 ## Concepts

-The core of the EIS parser is a parser object called an `eis_parser` that is defined in the `eis_parser_mod` module.
+The core of the EIS parser is a parser object called an `eis_parser`.
 You then hand this parser a mathematical expression as a string and it either evaluates that string directly to an array of numbers or an `eis_stack` object that can be evaluated multiple times without the overhead of parsing the string again.
 When you evaluate a string or a stack you can optionally pass it an object that contains information provided by the host code rather than directly read in from the user.
 None of the built in routines make use of this information because it is entirely specified by the host code.
 This object might, for example, contain information about where in space a stack should be evaluated and you could add functions or variables that give a different result based on the values in this object

 ## Terms